darfire/go-live-stack/README.md

-# live-stack
+# go-live-stack

-**live-stack** offers tools to resolve the stack trace of running Linux process, given the instruction pointers.
+**go-live-stack** offers tools to resolve the stack trace of running Linux process, given the instruction pointers.

 It leverages both the [/proc/pid/maps](https://www.kernel.org/doc/Documentation/filesystems/proc.txt) and the [ELF](https://refspecs.linuxfoundation.org/elf/elf.pdf) file format to resolve the symbols that the instruction pointers reference.
 The ELF files must not be stripped of their symbol tables.